awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-view-sr.md

 **To view resources shared with you**
 You can use the [list\-resources](https://docs.aws.amazon.com/cli/latest/reference/ram/list-resources.html) command to view resources that are shared with you\.

-The following example command displays details about the resource accessible through a resource share from another AWS account\.
+The following example command displays details about the resource accessible through a resource share in the specified AWS Region from another AWS account\.

 ```
 $ aws ram list-resources \
+    --region us-east-1 \
     --resource-owner OTHER-ACCOUNTS
 {
     "resources": [